deepmtch/deepmtch.github.io/_posts/2024-07-16-how-to-input-and-output-tables-in-chatgpt.md

 ## Enter the GPT Styler Tool

-Our tool does two simple things:
+The GPT Styler tool does two simple things:

 1. Turns tables from Excel or Word into a format ChatGPT understands (called markdown)
 2. Converts ChatGPT's markdown back into a format for Excel or Word